microsoft/SuperSolver/README.md

 followed by the command

-Experiment(p,N)
+Experiment(p,N,logp)

-will run N (an integer) instances of the subfield search problem for pseudo-random supersingular j-invariants over GF(p^2), as in the paper.
+will run N (an integer) instances of the subfield search problem for pseudo-random supersingular j-invariants over GF(p^2), where p = 2^logp, as in the paper.

 # Bugs, Questions, Comments?